lokal-profil/pywikibot-sdc/README.md

 Example: `"123.4"`

-If the quantity comes with a unit then it must be provided as a dictionary with the `amount` and `unit` keys.
+If the quantity comes with a unit then it must be provided either as a dictionary with the `amount` and `unit` keys or as a plain string in the format `amount@unit`.
 The value of `unit` should be the Qid corresponding to the unit on the used Wikibase installation.

 Example (using [kg](https://www.wikidata.org/wiki/Q11570) as the unit):
 ```json